SreelakshmiTD/PulseTrace/README.md

 Each session stores:

+- logs
 - schema diffs
 - anomalies
-- logs
-- lineage information
+- lineage
-- history matches
+- tool outputs
-- final draft RCA
+- draft RCA

-Approved RCAs are saved to the Memory Bank for future pattern matching.
+After human approval, RCAs are added to the **Memory Bank** for pattern matching.

 ---